 The SAFMC is excited to announce the launch of its first Citizen Science project, SAFMC Scamp Release!
 Collecting more information on released fish is a priority research need for the Council.
 As a pilot, this project will work to help fill this research need by developing a mobile app and recruiting fishermen from all sectors to collect information on released scamp grouper.
 Fishermen will use a mobile app, SAFMC Release, to collect data on length, depth, and location of released scamp, as well as information on release treatment.
-Data collected will be considered for use in the upcoming scamp stock assessment.
+Data collected will be considered for use in the upcoming scamp stock assessment and for the future management of scamp.

 We’re currently looking for commercial, for-hire, and recreational fishermen to participate in this project!

-To join the project, contact Julia Byrd (email@example.com or 843-302-8439) to set up an account and download the free mobile app!
+To join the project, contact Julia Byrd (email@example.com or 843-302-8439) or fill out this ONLINE FORM to set up an account and download the free mobile app!

 DOWNLOAD the App - SAFMC Release